PopularQueer ScreensTV Shows

 Footage Courtesy of Netflix

-Stranger Things Season 4 Volume 2: A subtextual coming out
+Stranger Things Season 4 Volume 2: A Subtextual Coming Out

 Before we delve into how Will’s coming out scene played out on the show, we want to give a bit of context in case some of you need it.
 In Stranger Things Season 4 Volume 1, Eleven writes a letter to Mike and shares what’s been going on with her and her family in the months they have been living in California, mentioning that she thinks Will has a crush on someone.
 She brings up a painting he’s been working on that she firmly believes is a gift for the “girl” he likes since he won’t let her see it.